 Push the two ends of the hook down and through a small bundle of twigs on the wreath.
 Pull up and twist the ends onto themselves to secure.
 Hold the wreath by the hook to test strength.

-The next fall layer to add to your wreath is wheat.
+The next layer to add to your fall wreath is wheat.
 Cut real or fake ears of wheat into manageable pieces and fit them snugly between the branches on one side of the wreath.
 Make sure the tops of the wheat all face the same direction.
 Secure the wheat with hot glue or florists wire.

 To attach the flowers, cut the stems so they're only 2–3 inches long and add a dab of hot glue to the end of each.
-Quickly place the stems into the wreath and hold until glue sets.
+Quickly place the stems into the fall wreath and hold until glue sets.

 Finally, cut the stems of four to five cattails and add them to your wreath.
-Let these climb up the side of your design, stemming from the center.
+Let these climb up the side of your design, starting from the center.
 Be sure to cut the stems short enough so that the cattails don't droop over.
 Leave the green leaves on the plants for a more natural look.